thecodingmachine/react-native-boilerplate/README.md

   - `cd android/app`
   - `keytool -genkey -v -keystore debug.keystore -storepass android -alias androiddebugkey -keypass android -keyalg RSA -keysize 2048 -validity 10000`
   - `cd ../..` to come back to the root folder
+- `yarn start` to start the metro bundler, in a dedicated terminal
-- `react-native run-android` to run the Android application (remember to start a simulator or connect an Android phone)
+- `yarn react-native run-android` to run the Android application (remember to start a simulator or connect an Android phone)

 ### iOS